 - Needing inpatient care continuously for at least 2 weeks

-- Ongoing symptoms that are expected to remain with you according to your GP
+- Ongoing symptoms that are expected to remain with you (according to a doctor or GP)

 - Being unresponsive to treatment for at least a year

 If you’ve already experienced problems with your mental health, critical illness cover might not always be available.
 It’s a good idea to talk to an insurance expert if this is a policy that you’re interested in to find out more.